Diegiwg/dwork-web/README.md

 # DWork Web

-DWork Web is a lightweight and dependency-free web framework for Go, designed to simplify web application development.
-It acts as a wrapper for the original `net/http` package in Go, enhancing it with additional features.
-The framework includes a flexible logging system (dwork_logger) and a powerful routing engine (dwork_routes) that enables the creation of both static and dynamic routes.
+DWork Web is a web framework for Go that's lightweight and free from external dependencies.
+It's designed to simplify web application development by providing essential features.
+This framework acts as an extension to Go's native net/http package and includes a flexible logging system (dwork_logger) and a robust routing engine (dwork_routes) for creating both static and dynamic routes.

 ## Table of Contents